White stork: Taxonomy and evolution

-English naturalist Francis Willughby wrote about the white stork in the 17th century, having seen a drawing sent to him by his friend and natural history enthusiast Sir Thomas Brown of Norwich.
+English naturalist Francis Willughby wrote about the white stork in the 17th century, having seen a drawing sent to him by Sir Thomas Browne of Norwich.
 He named it Ciconia alba.
 They noted they were occasional vagrants to England, blown there by storms.
-It was one of the many bird species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae, where it was given the binomial name of Ardea ciconia.
-It was reclassified to (and was designated the type species of) the new genus Ciconia by French zoologist Mathurin Jacques Brisson in 1760.
+It was one of the many bird species originally described by Carl Linnaeus in the 10th edition of Systema Naturae, where it was given the binomial name of Ardea ciconia.
+It was reclassified to and designated the type species of the new genus Ciconia by Mathurin Jacques Brisson in 1760.
 Both the genus and specific epithet, cĭcōnia, are the Latin word for "stork".